What is anxiety?

 Post-Traumatic Stress Disorder (PTSD)

-PTSD usually results from one experiencing intense fear following witnessing an event once or a repeated number of times.
+PTSD usually results from one experiencing intense fear following witnessing or taking part in an event once or a repeated number of times.
 The symptoms include:

 - Flashbacks or memories of the event that caused the trauma that feel extremely real, as if one is re-experiencing the event